nodejs/node/doc/api/url.markdown

     Example: `'8080'`

 * `pathname`: The path section of the URL, that comes after the host and before the query, including the initial slash if present.
+No decoding is performed.

     Example: `'/p/a/t/h'`